dallaszkorben/dallaszkorben.github.io/_posts/2014-07-19-introducing-notepad.md

 ---
 layout: post
-title: "Introducing Notepad"
+title: Introducing Notepad
-description:
-headline:
-modified: 2014-07-19
+modified: 'Sat Jul 19 2014 02:00:00 GMT+0200 (CEST)'
 category: personal
-tags: []
 imagefeature: cover1.jpg
 comments: true
-mathjax:
+mathjax: false
+published: true
+featured: false
+categories:
+  - Jekyll
 ---

 Notepad is a Jekyll theme which is very simple, clean and beautiful.
 This theme is good for any blog.